Geography of Russia: Area and boundaries

 Kaliningrad forms the westernmost part of Russia, having no land connection to the rest of the country.
 It is bounded by Poland, Lithuania, and the Baltic Sea.

-Crimea, a peninsula on the Black Sea, is claimed and de facto administered by the Russian Federation since Russia annexed it in March 2014.
+Crimea, a peninsula on the Black Sea, is claimed and de facto administered by the Russian Federation since Russia occupied and annexed it from neighboring Ukraine in March 2014.
 It is recognized as a territory of Ukraine by most of the international community.